 When my wife, Meredith, walked into my life 18 years ago my world was turned upside down in all the best ways.
 She is a red-headed firecracker that has brought life, laughter, and three amazing children into my life.
 She is my biggest fan, my biggest support, and my best friend.
 She’s passionate and she’s competitive.
 She doesn’t believe in playing it safe or being conservative.
 In 2010 she convinced me to quit my “safe” job at the government depot and pursue my dream of becoming a professional fisherman.
 And in 2019, when we had $40 in our fishing account and were just about ready to call it quits and go back to a “normal life” she was the one encouraging me to double down on the dream.
 She is the one that pushed me to take a leap of faith and go all the way.

-And now, after 10 years of pursuing that dream of fishing at the highest level of professional fishing, we are finally at the start.
+And now, after 11 years of pursuing that dream of fishing at the highest level of professional fishing, we are finally at the start.
 The journey to get here hasn’t been easy.
 I’ve had “good” seasons of consistent wins and “bad” seasons when I haven’t cashed one check.
-But every season has been part of leading me to 2021.
+But every season has been part of leading me to where I am now.
 It has all been part of making me the husband, father and fisherman I am today.
 I wouldn’t have it any other way.